bitops-plugins/example-plugin/README.md

 # example-plugin
-The example plugin’s purpose is to support the documentation, whereas the template is to provide instructions for plugin creation.
+The example plugin’s purpose is to support the [documentation](https://bitovi.github.io/bitops/)

+You will find many examples that use this plugin to explain the concepts of BitOps and the Ops Repo.